About the project

 Our forest ecologists continue to monitor the health of the forest and improve the environmental outcomes during future flooding events.

-Read more about the 2014 flooding event and the results.
+Read more about the 2019 flooding event.

 View the project approval documents.